Monetizing AI Mods: How to Sell Your Generative Levels & Skins

 Rule #1: Do You Own the AI Output?

-- Midjourney/OpenAI: If you are on a Paid Plan, yes, you own the commercial rights to the images you generate.
+- Midjourney and OpenAI: If you operate on a Paid Subscription Plan, the terms of service grant you the commercial rights to sell the images and text you generate.

-You cannot take Mario, run him through an AI filter to make him "Cyberpunk Mario," and sell it.
-That is trademark infringement.
+You cannot take a copyrighted character like Mario, run the image through an AI filter to produce "Cyberpunk Mario," and list it for sale.
+This constitutes blatant trademark and copyright infringement.

 Rule #3: Disclosure is Mandatory

-Platforms like Steam and Epic Games Store now require you to check a box saying: "This content was created with AI assistance."
+Marketplaces are enforcing strict transparency.
+Platforms including Steam, Epic Games Store, and Unity now mandate that creators explicitly check a disclosure box stating: "This content was created with AI assistance."

 Part 4: How to Make Money with AI Gaming (Step-by-Step)

-- Day 1: Use Midjourney to generate a "Texture Pack" (e.g., Realistic Lava, Alien Grass).
+- Day 1: Utilize Midjourney to generate a cohesive "Texture Pack" (for example, seamless Realistic Lava, Alien Grass, and Rusted Metal).

-- Day 4: List the pack on the Unity Asset Store for $5.
+- Day 4: Draft a compelling product description and list the pack on the Unity Asset Store for $5.

 Frequently Asked Questions (FAQ)

-Top Roblox creators make millions.
-However, a realistic goal for a solo creator selling asset packs is $500 - $2,000/month in passive income once you have a portfolio of 20+ items.
+Top Roblox creators earn millions in engagement payouts.
+However, a realistic baseline goal for a solo creator selling asset packs on traditional marketplaces is $500 to $2,000 per month in passive income, provided you build a robust portfolio of twenty or more high-quality items.